tapio/weep/Readme.md

 * There is little multi-threading going on
 * Sun shadow map really needs cascades
-* I'm sceptical whether all tonemap functions work as they should
+* Light system is poor, should implement Forward+
+* Tonemapping needs adaptive exposure
 * Animation and sound systems are very basic
 * Gameplay modules barely work on Windows and hotloading fails in some situations
 * Entity/component destroying works poorly as it's currently implemented